-- Difficulty in getting hold of a DSL. - Staff not being satisfied with the decision of the DSL or Principal. - Staff aware that a colleague has not passed on a concern. - External agencies not accepting a referral from The Hart School when it is felt one is needed. - Staff not aware of what has happened to their concern because of a lack of feedback.
+- difficulty in getting hold of a DSL. - staff not being satisfied with the decision of the DSL or Principal. - staff aware that a colleague has not passed on a concern. - external agencies not accepting a referral from a Academy when it is felt one is needed; - staff not aware of what has happened to their concern because of a lack of feedback.

 Staff must not close down a concern because they feel "stuck" or "they can't do any more".
-It is important to escalate concerns to DSLs, principals, other senior staff or if necessary, to the CET Director of Safeguarding, Louis Donald.
+It is important to escalate concerns to DSLs, Principals, other senior staff or if necessary, to the CET Director of Safeguarding, Louis Donald.